 Please note that it may not be possible to enrol everybody that wishes to take part in the trial, and passing through the screening process does not guarantee participation in the trial.
 In the case that you are not enrolled in the trial, your data would not be stored beyond the end of the trial.

-What should I do if I am offered my boost vaccination dose via the NHS programme before I am called for the first study visit?
+What should I do if I am offered the NHS vaccination before I am called for the first study visit?